 What is the difference between the CIEH / RSPH / HABC?

-In short, nothing.
-They all have equal status and have to meet the same requirements for courses and have to use the same core syllabus for a specific qualification.
+Until recently nothing.
+They all had equal status and have to meet the same requirements for courses and have to use the same core syllabus for a specific qualification.
 However, the examination format can be different for the same qualification.

 The RSPH is an independent charity formed in October 2008 with the merger of the Royal Society of Health (RSH) and the Royal Institute of Public Health (RIPH).
 Almost 100,000 people take their qualification each year in subjects such as food hygiene, health and safety and health improvements.

 HABC is the fastest growing Awarding Body in the UK.
-They are recognised to award accredited Food Safety, Health and Safety, HACCP, First Aid, Licensing, Security, Fire Safety and Teaching qualifications.
+They are recognised by Ofqual, DCELLS, CCEA and SQA to award accredited Food Safety, Health and Safety, HACCP, First Aid, Licensing, Security, Fire Safety and Teaching qualifications in England, Wales, Northern Ireland and Scotland.
 BACK